Marco Gumabao: Modeling career

-In 2017, Gumabao was announced as lead model for BENCH/Body.
-His underwear endorsements, commercials, and campaigns under BENCH revamped his image as a sexy and bankable actor and talent.
+In 2017, Gumabao was announced as lead model for Bench/Body.
+His underwear endorsements, commercials, and campaigns under Bench revamped his image as a sexy and bankable actor and talent.

 Since then, he has appeared in various magazines and publications, including Garage Magazine’s June–July 2018 Body Issue.
 He was also awarded the 2018 MEGA Man Best Bodies.

+Political career

+In October 2024, he filed his candidacy for representative of the fourth district of Camarines Sur under the National Unity Party slate of the Villafuerte clan in the 2025 Philippine House election, but lost to incumbent Arnulf Fuentebella.

+Personal life

+Gumabao has been in a relationship with Cristine Reyes since 2023.
+He is affiliated with the Christian group, Favor Church Manila.